Destination Guide: Boracay Island, Caticlan, Aklan

 Caticlan Jetty port to BoracayIsland, Boat fare – ₱25

 Boracay Island Port to your hotel, Tricycle fare – ₱25-₱50 or ₱100

 Crocodile Island snorkeling fee – ₱20

-Food – For budget travelers, there are several Andoks Manok restaurants in the area and other small canteens that serve meals from ₱150 to ₱200.
-There are other cheaper restaurants by the road and near the wet market.
+Food – There are several small canteens along the beach that serve meals from ₱150 to ₱200.
+There are eateries along the road adjacent to the beach too, and nearby the wet market.

 See more of Boracay Island at the Beach Gallery.